 You can configure the number of threads the Okta AD agentA software agent is a lightweight program that runs as a service outside of Okta.
 It is typically installed behind a firewall and allows Okta to tunnel communication between an on-premises service and Okta's cloud service.
 Okta employs several agent types: Active Directory, LDAP, RADIUS, RSA, Active Directory Password Sync, and IWA.
 For example, users can install multiple Active Directory agents to ensure that the integration is robust and highly available across geographic locations. uses to poll the server for tasks.
-If you are running the Okta AD agent on a large-scale server, you can increase the thread count as an alternative to using multiple Okta AD agent.
+If you are running the Okta AD agent on a large server, you can increase the thread count as an alternative to using multiple Okta AD agents.

 C:\Program Files (x86)\Okta\Okta AD Agent\OktaAgentService.exe.config